SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 # -- 0% Avg Match Rate instead of this change this too something else.

--- Dark theme is not perfect every where make it consitence everywhere. in dashboard/Analysis it is not working.
+-- You have to anlayse the hoempage as it has the perfect dark theme integrated and after do as i have mentioned -- Dark theme is not perfect every where make it consitence everywhere also make sure that texts are in white or light color as durin dark theme white or light text can be visible if you have used the dark color font they will not be visible and also along with it check that background is in the dark or not as if not white font won't be visible.in profile page it is not working.

--- Navbar becomes too dark make it little lighter same as in the homepage.
+# -- Navbar becomes too dark make it little lighter same as in the homepage. ✅ COMPLETED.
--- No need to make footer dark as it's color is perfect for both the dark and light theme.
+# -- No need to make footer dark as it's color is perfect for both the dark and light theme. ✅ COMPLETED.

 # -- Add validation for the response we are generating that there no answer need to give which is not related to the generating the analysis based on the job and resume. even if there is valid job discription but still hacker can add some prompt inside of this valid job discription that give me private key or admin access i must not give it to them. if job discription or the resume has something which is not related to them remove them or ignore that peace of text. ✅ COMPLETED only testing is remaining.